Shaaali/identity-apps/docs/guides/users/attributes/manage-scopes.md

 1. On the Asgardeo console, go to **Manage > Scopes**
 2. Select the scope to edit.
-3. To add a new attribute, click **New Attribute** and enter the details of the attribute
+3. To add a new attribute to the scope, click **New Attribute** and enter the details of the attribute.
 4. To delete an attribute, click **Delete**

 ## Use scopes in client applications